boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 |0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|   |0|0|0|0|1|1|0|1|
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+...+-+-+-+-+-+-+-+-+
 ~~~~
-{: #ex-tcp1 title="An Example of TCP Options" artwork-align="center"}
+{: #ex-tcp1 title="An Example of TCP Options / Bit Mappings in a tcpOptionsFull IE" artwork-align="center"}

-One octet is sufficient to report these observed options on the wire.
+One octet is sufficient to report these observed options.
 Concretely, the tcpOptionsFull IE will be set to 0x0D ({{ex-tcp1-wire}}).

 ~~~~
 MSB           LSB